Torus Quotients as Global Quotients by Finite Groups

-\begin{remark}[compatibility of terminology] The pyramid of height 1 and base $P_i$ corresponds to (a compactification of) the total space of the line bundle $\O_X(n_iD_i)$.
+\begin{remark}[compatibility of terminology: slices vs.~cuts] The pyramid of height 1 and base $P_i$ corresponds to (a compactification of) the total space of the line bundle $\O_X(n_iD_i)$.
 For a section $s$ of $\O_X(n_iD_i)$, the corresponding closed subscheme $X\hookrightarrow \VV(\O_X(n_iD_i))$ is given by the difference of the torus semi-invariant section corresponding to the apex and the pullback of $s$.
-The $n_i$-th power map $\VV(\O_\X(D_i))\to \VV(\O_\X(n_iD_i))$ is induced by vertically scaling the pyramid by a factor of $\frac 1{n_i}$.
-Combining Proposition \ref{prop:weiltotsp} with the description in Remark \ref{rmk:slice-description}, we see that the $s$-cut of $W$ is the coarse space of $U\times \VV(\bigoplus_{j\neq i}\L_i)$, where $U$ is the $s$-slice of $\VV(\L_i)$. \end{remark}
+The $n_i$-th power map $\VV(\O_{X^\can}(D_i))\to \VV(\O_{X^\can}(n_iD_i))$ is induced by vertically scaling the pyramid by a factor of $\frac 1{n_i}$.
+Combining Proposition \ref{prop:weiltotsp} with the fact that coarse space morphisms are stable under base change, we see that the $s$-cut of $W$ is the coarse space of $U\times \VV(\bigoplus_{j\neq i}\L_i)$, where $U$ is the $s$-slice of $\VV(\L_i)$. \end{remark}